-Little Island is always on the lookout for quality fiction for children and teenagers, and you are welcome to send us your manuscript for consideration.
+Little Island is always on the lookout for quality fiction (and sometimes non-fiction) for children and teenagers, and you are welcome to send us your manuscript for consideration.
 You don’t need to have an agent – but submissions from agents are also welcome.

-As an Irish publisher, we tend to give preference to books with an Irish connection (though we also publish books in translation).
+As an Irish publisher, we tend to give preference to books by Irish or Irish-based authors (though we also publish books in translation).

 What we are looking for

-- Novels for older children (25,000–45,000 words) We are on the lookout for well-written novels for children that tell a good story.
+- Novels for older children (9+, max 40,000 words).
+We are on the lookout for well-written novels for children that tell a good story.
 (Take a look at Murder Most Fowl or The Deepest Breath – wildly different from each other, but both very Little Island.)

-- Novels for teenagers (max 60,000 words, shorter is better) We publish novels for younger teenagers and also for ‘young adults’ (15+, max 60,000 words).
+- Fiction for ‘young adults’ (15+, max 60,000 words).
 Funny, challenging, sad, romantic, fantastical, sassy, grittily realistic, tough, amusing, puzzling – we’re open-minded.
 (Take a look at our amazing YA titles The Gone Book and Tangleweed and Brine.)

 What we are NOT looking for

-- Books by children (Sorry if that sounds mean; we have our reasons, but we can’t go into them here.)
+- Books by children.
+(Sorry – we know that sounds mean; we have our reasons, but we can’t go into them here.)

 - Books that have previously been self-published